Skip main navigation

 Here’s an overview of assignments in various departments throughout the Zoo:

-• Education: ZooTeens in Education act as interpreters or “explainers” and goodwill guides to zoo guests.
+• Teen Educator: ZooTeens in Education act as interpreters or “explainers” and goodwill guides to zoo guests.
 They learn to facilitate activities throughout zoo grounds, lead animal encounters for guests, and develop new activities that they design.
+They will also assist in the facilitation of the Zoo School summer school program!

 • Horticulture Aide: Teens working in Horticulture will assist in the planting and maintenance of new and existing gardens both in and out of exhibits at both Franklin Park Zoo including planting, weeding, and pruning.
 They will also learn plant identification and husbandry, permaculture, and horticultural principles and design while working in both exhibits and in the landscape.